 Unsupported Audio/Video Codec is a warning which pops up when the video player can’t play the audio or the video of a file.
-For audio files, you get an audio error with mute audio, while in the video error the screen is black.
-If that’s the case with you, then follow this post to learn the three ways to fix unsupported audio/video codec issues on an Android device.
+If the issue is in the audio, then you get an audio error and same with video.
+If that’s what you are facing, then here are three ways to fix this issue.

-The easiest fix is using the VLC Media Player app on your phone.
-If you want to learn more about VLC or wish to use the default video player, then follow the blog post.
+The easiest fix is using the VLC Media Player or MX Player on your phone.
+If you want to learn more about those apps or wish to play the video in the default video player, then follow the way 2 or way 3.

 Find your fix